ethereum/remix-project/apps/vyper/README.md

 ## Load example contracts
-It is possible to clone the Vyper repository in Remix in order to use example contracts.
+It is possible to cloned the Vyper repository in Remix in order to use example contracts.
 Click on `Clone Vyper Repository`.
 Once it is clone, you will find the contract in the `examples` folder.

 ### Local Vyper Compiler